-Enzyme-linked immunosorbent assay (ELISA) is a widely used laboratory technique that was first described by Engvall and Perlmann in 1971.
-The basic ELISA principle is based on the use of an enzyme conjugated antibody to detect a soluble antigen, which has been immobilised to a solid matrix such as a 96 well polystyrene microtitre plate.
+Enzyme-linked immunosorbent assay (ELISA) is an established laboratory technique to detect and quantify a target molecule within a sample.
+The basic ELISA principle involves the use of an enzyme-conjugated antibody to detect an antigen which has been immobilized to a solid matrix, typically the wells of a microtiter plate.

-American Research Products supply an extensive range of ELISA kits that are designed to quantitatively measure specific antigens with a high degree of sensitivity.
+American Research Products supplies an extensive range of ELISA kits that are designed to quantitatively measure specific antigens with a high degree of sensitivity.